LeTac-MPC: Learning Model Predictive Control for Tactile-reactive Grasping: Baseline Methods

 \subsection{Open-loop Grasping}

-For open-loop grasping, we use the force feedback of the WSG 50-110 gripper as the signal to choose gripper width.
+For open-loop grasping, we use the force feedback of the WSG 50-110 gripper as the signal to choose the gripper width.
 We select 10~N as the threshold value.
-At the beginning of the grasping, the gripper width decreases and once the force feedback is greater than 10~N, the gripper stops.
-Then the gripper width will remain on this position in the period of performing the task.
+At the beginning of the grasping, the gripper width decreases, and once the force feedback is greater than 10~N, the gripper stops.
+Then the gripper width will remain in this position during the period of performing the task.

 {We select 10~N as the threshold value after testing and adjusting it through grasping and dynamic transportation of the objects shown in Fig.~\ref{fig:daily_object} (see Section~\ref{sec:grasping} for more details).
 10~N is suitable for most objects, as increasing the threshold could cause damage to fragile objects, while decreasing it may result in heavy objects dropping during dynamic transportation.}